18F/18f.gsa.gov/research/1-sprint-karstcaves/1-sprint-research-synthesis.md

 + "Guides?
 Some people might get this, but I don't know what a lot of this is talking about."
 + "API."
 + "Some of this is very catchphrasy, like "scope of solution."
 How do I know what that means for me?
++ I don’t know what those digital services are necessarily.

+Hire us:
++ People have to apply to 18F?
+It's not necessarily hire 18F, we have to apply and pass your review.
++ You're helping people serve their public, you're not serving the public.
+You're not working for the public, you're working for the government.
++ When I first saw _Hire 18F_, I thought that meant to join the team.
+I thought join was for potential partners.

 #### Positive feedback